netscaler/netscaler-k8s-ingress-controller/cd/canary-azure-devops/kubernetes_configs/cic_helm/README.md

    oc adm policy add-scc-to-user privileged system:serviceaccount:<namespace>:<service-account-name>
    ```

-#### 1. Citrix Ingress Controller
+#### 1. Netscaler ingress controller
 To install the chart with the release name, `my-release`, use the following command:
    ```
    helm install my-release citrix/citrix-ingress-controller --set nsIP=<NSIP>,license.accept=yes,adcCredentialSecret=<Secret-for-ADC-credentials>,openshift=true
    ```

-The command deploys Citrix ingress controller on your Openshift cluster in the default configuration.
+The command deploys Netscaler ingress controller on your Openshift cluster in the default configuration.
 The [configuration](#configuration) section lists the mandatory and optional parameters that you can configure during installation.

-#### 2. Citrix Ingress Controller with Exporter
+#### 2. Netscaler ingress controller with Exporter
-[Metrics exporter](https://github.com/netscaler/netscaler-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics) can be deployed along with Citrix ingress controller and collects metrics from the Netscaler instances.
+[Metrics exporter](https://github.com/netscaler/netscaler-k8s-ingress-controller/tree/master/metrics-visualizer#visualization-of-metrics) can be deployed along with Netscaler ingress controller and collects metrics from the Netscaler instances.
 You can then [visualize these metrics](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/metrics/promotheus-grafana/) using Prometheus Operator and Grafana.

 > **Note:**
 > Ensure that you have installed [Prometheus Operator](https://github.com/coreos/prometheus-operator)